bishtanuj/python/Data Structure/Linked List/README.md

     * **Reference (Link)**: A pointer to the next node in the sequence.
   * This structure allows for **sequential traversal** through the list.

+**4. Memory Efficiency**:
+  * Linked list do not waste memory due to fixed sizes.
+  * However, they consume extra memory because they use pointers to keep track of the next successive node.

 ### Creation of the node
 ```md